 There are lockers and an unattended cloakroom in the lobby areas.

 TV and radio editing booths are available at Finlandia Hall, but the number of booths is limited.
-All booths are lockable.
 The editing booths are provided free-of-charge by the Presidency.
 Submit your booking request online through links provided in the media programme of each meeting.
 The booths are equipped with an ISDN access point and video cable link to the live and recorded audiovisual material provided by the Host Broadcaster.

 The editing booths have a connection hub, a TV monitor, socket outlets, as well as a desk and chairs.
 Media representatives should bring their own PCs and cables.